Analyze “The Scholarship Jacket”

 Why do you think she responds this way?

 Martha looks shocked, but she stands with dignity.
 What does she tell the principal?
-Why do you
+Why do you think she says this even though she cries all the way home?

 A character’s motivation is the